-- located on new properties.
-However, favorable sites are limited, as they must meet certain production yield and water quality requirements.
-Furthermore, land prices in the Bay Area are high and present another challenge for SJW to address its aging well infrastructure. - Water Quality The presence of per- and polyfluoroalkyl substances (PFAS) in groundwater supplies is prompting interest and concern nationwide.
-Out of an abundance of caution, SJW has been proactively notifying customers and removing wells from service where PFAS has been detected above the State-defined Notification Levels.
-SJW is in the process of studying its options for removing PFAS.
+PFAS has been detected above the State-defined Notification Levels.
+SJW is in the process of designing a PFAS removal system.
+This project has now moved into the detailed design phase.
 In addition, because SJW depends on multiple sources of supply that use different disinfectants, maintaining a stable disinfectant residual is problematic when system operations require the blending of chlorinated water with chloraminated water to meet demands.
 Blending sources, depending on each source's volume and residual concentration, can result in the loss or significant decrease in disinfectant residual levels.